 1984: The Canadian Constitution was amended to affirm that Aboriginal and treaty rights are guaranteed equally to both men and women.

-1985: Aboriginal women no longer loose their status of Registered Indian when they marry a non- Aboriginal.
+1985: Aboriginal women no longer lose their status of Registered Indian when they marry a non- Aboriginal.
 However these rights are not extended to their children.

 1986: The federal Employment Equity Act was introduced, aimed at redressing historic and systemic discrimination of “target group” populations.
 It applies to Crown Corporations and federally regulated business.